BenjaminAm/Django-Terminapplikation/README.md

 - cmd.exe:           C:\> termin_app_projekt\venv\Scripts\activate.bat
 - PowerShell:        PS C:\> termin_app_projekt\venv\Scripts\Activate.ps1

-If for some reason you cant activate the environment use "pip install -r requirements.txt" (use pip3 if you also have python2 installed) to install the requirements to your local python create a new virtual env from the requirements.txt using virtualenv.
+If for some reason you cant activate the environment use "pip install -r requirements.txt" (use pip3 if you also have python2 installed) to install the requirements to your local python.
+Alternatively, create a new virtual env from the requirements.txt using virtualenv.

 Continue with these commands (use python3 if you also have python2 installed):
 - run "python manage.py makemigrations" and "python manage.py migrate" to create the database.